cfengine/documentation/getting-started/installation/installation-enterprise-free.markdown

 tags: [getting started, installation, enterprise free]
 ---

 These instructions describe how to install the latest version of CFEngine Enterprise 25 Free.
 This is the full version of CFEngine Enterprise, but the number of Hosts (clients) is limited to 25.

 Note the following requirements:

 * To install this version of CFEngine Enterprise, your machine must be running a recent version of Linux.
 This installation script has been tested on RHEL 5 and 6, SLES 11, CentOS 5 and 6, and Debian 6 and 7.
 * You need a minimum of 2 GB of available memory and a modern 64 bit processor.
 * Plan for approximately 100MB of disk space per host.
 Due to MongoDB's pre-allocation strategy, always provide an extra 2G to 4G of disk space if you plan to bootstrap more hosts later.
 * You need a least two VMs/servers, one for the Policy Server and one for a Host (client).
-They must be on the same network.
+* Clients need to be able to comunicate with the server (port 5308 by default) in order to pull policy.
+* Policy server needs to be able to communicate with clients (port 5308 by default) in order to collect reports.
+If this is not possible because of NAT or firewall restrictions please see collect_calls under `resource_type` in body server access_rules.

 ## Installation Overview